speakeasy-api/posthog-hubspot-sync/README.md

 ## Description

-Adjusted version of a hubspot connector.
+Adjusted version of the official ubspot connector.
 Could be run in a cloudfunction.
-Currently it is not posssible to add a plugin in the cloudversion of posthog
+Currently it is not posssible to add a plugin in the cloudversion of posthog.

-Additional Logic implemented to map values differently and fill out the sign_up_stage for now
+Eventually call for enterprise if they are able to add it for us.

 based on https://github.com/PostHog/hubspot-plugin

+Added:
+Fetching logic of the posthog api.
+Runs every minute to update recent events instead of a onEvent call directly.
+Additional logic implemented to map values differently and fill out the sign_up_stage for now

 * Fetches recent events.
 * Creates or updates a contact in hubspot
+(  Creation of a contact will be done asap from the backend in out system, updates of a user will be used to update relevant contact properties ) properties or custom overwrites.
 * Additional logic to overwrite values
 * Mappings dedicated for configured events
-* Sign_up_stage logic possible with overwrite property onlyUpdateIf to fetch a user for comparison
+* sign_up_stage logic with overwrite property onlyUpdateIf to fetch a user for comparison logic

-Done:
-SetOnce updates for sign_up_stages are working as well as overwrites. previous functionalities are also still working.
+* previous functionalities are also still working with a slightly different configuation then befor with a slightly different configuation then before

 Todo:
-SetOnce for classic additional mappings, could be also solfed via overwrites for now Custom overwrites based on function ( like calculated values).
+SetOnce for classic additionaMappings is not implemented yet, could be also solved via overwrites for now Custom overwrites based on function ( like calculated values).
 If necessary